 How to retain employees with HR communications

 Employee retention is a key component of a successful company.
 As an organization grows, it is important to send engaging and compelling messages to keep employees motivated and informed.
 Because if employees don’t know what’s going on and are not aligned to larger strategic business goals, those initiatives may fail.

-Moreover, employee retention requires a strong and strategic in-house HR communications team rather than outsourcing all communications to agencies and consultants.
-(Though we do know, as we’ve reported in our ebook, “How To Secure Funding For A Workforce Communications Platform,” there is just one communicator for every 10,000 employees.)
+Moreover, employee retention requires a strong and strategic in-house comms team rather than outsourcing all communications to agencies and consultants.

 Employee retention doesn’t stop with employee orientation.
 HR teams need to connect and reach their workforce beyond day because employee engagement, productivity, and the bottom line are at stake.